OrionReed/orionreed.com/src/posts/scoped-propagators.md

 - propagation is only fired when to a scope condition is met.
 - instead of stateful *cell nodes* and *propagator nodes*, all nodes can be stateful and can be of an arbitrary type

-This is also not the first application of propagators to infinite canvas environments, [Dennis Hansen](https://x.com/dennizor/status/1793389346881417323) built an implementation of propagator networks in tldraw, [Holograph](https://www.holograph.so), and motivated the use of the term "propagator" in this model.
+This is also not the first application of propagators to infinite canvas environments, [Dennis Hansen](https://x.com/dennizor/status/1793389346881417323) built [Holograph](https://www.holograph.so), an implementation of propagator networks in [tldraw](https://tldraw.com), and motivated the use of the term "propagator" in this model.

 ## Open Questions
-Many questions about this model have yet to be answered including questions of *function reuse*, modelling of *side-effects*, handling of *multi-input-multi-output* propagation (which is trivial in traditional propagator networks), and applications to other domains such as graph-databases.
+Many questions about this model have yet to be answered including questions of *function reuse*, modeling of *side-effects*, handling of *multi-input-multi-output* propagation (which is trivial in traditional propagator networks), and applications to other domains such as graph-databases.

 This model has not yet been formalised, and while the propagators themselves can be simply expressed as a function $f(a,b) \mapsto b'$, I have not yet found an appropriate way to express *scopes* and the relationship between the two.